Dynamics of Non-Classical Interval Exchanges: Non-classical Interval Exchanges

 One can construct a train track from this picture.
-Recall that a train track is a 1-dimensional CW complex in which there is a common line of tangency to all the 1-dimensional branches that join at a 0-dimensional switch.
-This splits the set of branches incident on a switch into two subsets, one of which will be called the set of outgoing edges and the other the set of incoming edges.
-In addition, one assigns non-negative weights to the branches so that the sum of the weights of the outgoing branches at a switch is equal to the sum of the weights of the incoming branches.
-In our picture, each band has a central edge which joins the midpoint of the subinterval on the bottom to the midpoint of the corresponding subinterval on the top.
+A {\em train track} is a 1-dimensional CW complex with some additional structure.
+The edges are called {\em branches} and the vertices are called {\em switches}.
+There is a common point of tangency to all branches meeting at a switch.
+This splits the set of branches incident at a switch into two disjoint subsets, arbitrarily assigned as incoming and outgoing branches at that switch.
+Additionally, one assigns non-negative weights to the branches so that the {\em switch conditions} are satisfied: at each switch the sum of the weights of the outgoing branches is equal to the sum of the weights of the incoming branches.

+In our picture, each band has a central edge which joins the midpoint of the subinterval of $I_+$ to the midpoint of the corresponding subinterval of $I_-$.
 Retract each band to its central edge and the thickened interval to a vertical edge.
-It is clear that this can be done in a way such that the edges associated to the bands share a vertical line of tangency on each side of this vertical edge.
-Finally, retract the central vertical edge to a point.
-The result is a train track with a single vertex.
-It has the property that every outgoing edge from the bottom is incoming from the top and vice versa.
-Also, assign the width of the associated band as the weight on the branch.
-It is immediate that this assignment of weights is consistent with the switch condition.
+It is clear that this can be done in a way such that the edges associated to the bands share a vertical line of tangency on each side of the vertical edge.
+Finally, retract the central vertical edge to a point while preserving the vertical tangency.
+The result is a train track with a single switch.
+The branches are in bijection with the bands and every outgoing branch on one side of the switch is incoming from the other.
+If we assign the width of the band as the weight on the corresponding branch then the weights satisfy the single switch condition.

-The first step towards defining non-classical interval exchanges is to relax the constraint that every outgoing edge from the bottom be incoming from the top and vice versa, i.e.~to allow bands that run from bottom to bottom or top to top.
-We call such bands orientation reversing because the flow along such a band reverses the orientation of the subinterval.
+The first step towards defining non-classical interval exchanges is to relax the constraint that every outgoing branch from one side of the switch is incoming from the other, i.e.~to allow bands from $I_+$ to $I_+$ and $I_-$ to $I_-$.
+We call such bands {\em orientation reversing} because the flow along such a band reverses the orientation of a subinterval of $I_+$ or $I_-$.

-A train track is recurrent if there is an assignment of weights satisfying the switch conditions, such that all the weights are strictly positive.
+A train track is {\em recurrent} if there is an assignment of weights satisfying the switch conditions, such that all weights are positive.
 Here, it implies that if there are orientation reversing bands on one side then there has to be at least one orientation reversing band on the other side.
-The interval exchange that we get from this picture shall be called a {\it recurrent} interval exchange.